 A while back, I took a European guest for a typical shopping in Canada day.
-We went into Walmart but she left the store after only ten minutes.
+We went to Walmart but she left the store after only ten minutes.
 She was overwhelmed by the store’s size and she couldn’t handle it.

 Of course, we also have souvenir stores and many independent boutiques and small shops, but in this article, I want to tell you about our big stores where most Canadians do their shopping.

 Please note, the stores I mention here are only a small selection of the ones we have in Canada.
 You can find many other brands across the country.
-Some of the Retail stores are Canadian owned, but the majorities are from the US.
+Some of the Retail stores are Canadian-owned, but the majorities are from the US.

 Canada is known for excellent camping equipment or sports items.
 If this is what you’re interested in, I have the stores for you!

 Canada has many grocery stores for your food shopping needs.
 For a first time visitor to Canada, it can get confusing to figure out where to shop for good quality, reasonably priced food.
 If you’re trying to save money and stretch your travel dollars I suggest that you do your main grocery shopping in larger towns.
-Some supermarkets in small towns have shocking high food prices because of the lack of competition.
-In my case, it’s cheaper for me to drive an hour to the next city to stock up on food than shopping at the local supermarket.
+Some supermarkets in small towns have shockingly high food prices because of the lack of competition.
+In my case, it’s cheaper for me to drive an hour to the next city to stock up on food than to shop at the local supermarket.

-A good selection of organic food as well as gluten-free items is available in all of the large supermarkets.
+A good selection of organic food, as well as gluten-free items, is available in all of the large supermarkets.
 Most cities and many smaller communities have Farmer’s markets where you will find fresh produce, homemade baking and a variety of other local foods.
 Supporting local communities and buying fresh seasonal food is the best option, so look for opportunities when you travel.